WHAT IS STRABISMUS AND LAZY EYE?

 Amblyopia can be treated by patching or blurring the stronger eye to strengthen and improve vision in the weaker eye.
 If treatment is delayed, amblyopia may become permanent.
 The earlier amblyopia is treated, the better the result for vision.
 Family history can be relevant.

-It is normal for a baby’s eyes to look misaligned for short periods of time up to the age of four months but full assesment is required.
+It is usual for a baby’s eyes to look misaligned for short periods up to four months, but full assessment is required.

 Strabismus is especially common among children with disorders that may affect the brain, such as:

 Genetics and family history are relevant.
 If you or your spouse has strabismus, your children have a greater risk of developing strabismus as well.

 Some intermittent and small-angle strabismus cases may be possible to improve eye alignment non-surgically with vision therapy.

 For example, convergence insufficiency (CI) is a specific type of intermittent exotropia.
 The eyes usually align properly when viewing a distant object but fail to achieve or maintain proper alignment when looking at close objects, such as when reading resulting in one eye drifting outward.
 Convergence insufficiency can interfere with comfortable reading, causing eye strain, blurred vision, double vision and headaches.

 Children with exotropia (including convergence insufficiency) at an early age were significantly more likely to develop attention deficit hyperactivity disorder (ADHD), adjustment disorder and learning disabilities by early adulthood.